 The City Arms escaped with only slight damage during the Wartime bombing raids on Canterbury when the opposite side of Butchery Lane was destroyed.

-A major fire in July 2001 badly damaged The City Arms and the pub was closed for over 3 years until reopening in August 2004 by the present operators Stoneset Inns.
+A major fire in July 2001 badly damaged The City Arms and the pub was closed for over 3 years until reopening, but still retains it’s old Canterbury charm and traditional pub status.